 - This function is used to create child partitions for the given parent table. - Normally this function is never called manually since partition creation is managed by run_maintenance().
-But if you need to force the creation of specific child tables outside of normal maintenance, this function can make it easier. - For non-native partitioning, you may also need to call create_function_time() to update the partitioning trigger if you created partitions in the "current" optimization window. - p_parent_table parent table to create new child table(s) in. - p_partition_times An array of timestamptz values to create children for.
+But if you need to force the creation of specific child tables outside of normal maintenance, this function can make it easier.

+- For non-native partitioning, you may also need to call create_function_time() to update the partitioning trigger if you created partitions in the "current" optimization window. - p_parent_table parent table to create new child table(s) in. - p_partition_times An array of timestamptz values to create children for.
 If the child table does not exist, it will be created.
 If it does exist, it will not be created and the function will still exit cleanly.
 Be aware that the value given will be used as the lower boundary for the child table and also influence the name given to the child table.
 So ensure the timestamp value given is consistent with other children or you may encounter a gap in value coverage. - p_analyze If a new child table is created, an analyze is normally kicked off so that the statistics are aware of the constraint boundaries for constraint exclusion.
 For larger partition sets, this analyze can take a long time.
-Set this to false to skip this automatic analyze.

-• Returns TRUE if any child tables were created for the given timestamptz values.
+Set this to false to skip this automatic analyze. - p_start_partition When using sub-partitioning, allows passing along the start partition value for the sub-partition child tables. - Returns TRUE if any child tables were created for the given timestamptz values.
 Returns false if no child tables were created.

-$create_partition_id(p_parent_table\ text,\ p_partition_ids\ bigint[],\\ p_analyze\ boolean\ DEFAULT\ true,\ p_debug\ boolean\ DEFAULT\ false)\\ RETURNS\ boolean$
+$create_partition_id(p_parent_table\ text,\ p_partition_ids\ bigint[],\\ p_analyze\ boolean\ DEFAULT\ true,\ p_start_partition\ text\ DEFAULT\\ NULL)\ RETURNS\ boolean$

 - This function is used to create child partitions for the given parent table. - Normally this function is never called manually since partition creation is managed by run_maintenance().
-But if you need to force the creation of specific child tables outside of normal maintenance, this function can make it easier. - For non-native partitioning, you may need to also call create_function_id() to update the partitioning trigger if you created partitions in the "current" optimization window. - p_parent_table parent table to create new child table(s) in. - p_partition_ids An array of integer values to create children for.
+But if you need to force the creation of specific child tables outside of normal maintenance, this function can make it easier. - For non-native partitioning, you may need to also call create_function_id() to update the partitioning trigger if you created partitions in the "current" optimization window. - p parent table parent table to create new child table(s) in. - p_partition_ids An array of integer values to create children for.
 If the child table does not exist, it will be created.
 If it does exist, it will not be created and the function will still exit cleanly.
 Be aware that the value given will be used as the lower boundary for the child table and also influence the name given to the child table.
 So ensure the integer value given is consistent with other children or you may encounter a gap in value coverage. - p_analyze If a new child table is created, an analyze is normally kicked off so that the statistics are aware of the constraint boundaries for constraint exclusion.
 For larger partition sets, this analyze can take a long time.
-Set this to false to skip this automatic analyze. - Returns TRUE if any child tables were created for the given integer values.
+Set this to false to skip this automatic analyze.

+- p_start_partition When using sub-partitioning, allows passing along the start partition value for the sub-partition child tables. - Returns TRUE if any child tables were created for the given integer values.
 Returns false if no child tables were created.